wingify/across-tabs/README.md

 * `removeClosedTabs`: Pass it as `true` to have only opened tabs in the list
 * `shouldInitImmediately`: Pass it as `false` to create an instance but initialize it later
 * `onHandshakeCallback`: Callback to be called when a successful connection has been established
+* `onChildCommunication`: Callback to be called when child sends message
 * `onPollingCallback`: Callback to be called every time a tab is polled for its status
 * `origin`: whitelist `origin` for securing `postMessage` communication.
 It will discard the malicious messages trying to trick the behavior.
 Eg. http://example.com